-For writing a Python script or module, click on Files -> New File.
+To write a Python script or module, click on Files -> New File.

 Write your Python script in the text editor and save it by clicking Files -> Save.

-Python is a mature programming language, and there will always be something or the other thing to learn more about Python.
-The best place to explore about Python is its homepage.
-Similarly, Jython can be explored from the Jython site, IronPython from .net site, and PyPy from PyPy site.
+Python is a mature programming language that offers ongoing learning.
+The best place to explore Python is on its website.
+The same goes with Jython, IronPython, and PyPy.
 The standard library packages and extension modules can be downloaded from the Python Package Index.

-Many third-party Python sources, tools, and extension modules that can be downloaded free of cost have similar liberal licenses or are covered by the GPL or Lesser GPL (LGPL).
-Some commercially developed modules and tools may require payment of a fee anyway or if used for profit.
-However, Python itself can be used for any proprietary, free, or open-source software development.
+Many third-party Python sources, tools, and extension modules offer similar licenses or are covered by the GPL or the Lesser GPL (LGPL).
+Some commercially developed modules and tools may require a fee.
+However, Python can be used for any proprietary, free, or open-source software development.